2023Yash/Most-Realistic-Calculator/README.md

 # REALESTIC Calculator
-  ✅This is the worlds most reaaaaleeestic casioo calculator. <br> 🙄If you find any bugs plz tell. <br>
+  ✅This is the worlds most reaaaaleeestic casioo calculator. <br> 🙄If you find any issues plz tell. <br>